fuzzygroup/blog/_posts/2019-09-01-software-engineering-management-rules-for-successful-employee-transitions.md

 As a manager, when someone tells you they are about to leave, if they have been a good employee then your natural reaction is to try and save it, to convince them to stay.
 Don't, Just **don't**.
 What 30 plus years of hiring technical people has shown me is that the decision to leave an organization is **terribly hard** for technical professionals.
 A big part of the reason for this is that if the technical person is any good, they tend to bond to their code base -- even if it is a bad code base.
 We don't make this decision lightly and once it is made, well, it tends to be done.
 Of all the people I've tried to save, I think I succeeded once -- and they left within the next six months anyway.

 Here is a good [Harvard Business Review article on Considering Your Boss's Counteroffer](https://hbr.org/2019/01/if-youre-about-to-take-a-new-job-should-you-consider-your-bosss-counteroffer) that talks about whether or not to try and convince people to stay.
-Thanks to reader [Lisa Meece of StarBase Indy](https://www.starbaseindy.org/) fame for the contribution.
+Thanks to reader [Lisa Meece of Starbase Indy](https://www.starbaseindy.org/) fame for the contribution.

 # Consulting